Lium1126/Lium1126/README.md

 ## Hi there, I'm Homare 👋
-Hello, I'm DevOps engineer in Japan.

 ### 👀 Profile
-I'm a student studying Information Science at Aichi Institute of Technology.
+I'm a DevOps engineer in Japan.

+### 🔧 Work
+- I development SDKs and servers for WebRTC.
+- I operate a server in the cloud.

-### 🔭 Work
+### 🔭 Research
-- I'm doing research and development on overlay network at @Pluslab
+- I researched and developmented on overlay network at @Pluslab
-- I'm customizing QualNet for VANET simulation at @Pluslab
+- I customized QualNet for VANET simulation at @Pluslab

 ### 🍀 Skills
 - General purpose programming languages💻